-Gerry Harvey CEO, FMSB
+Gerry Harvey CEO, FMSB -

+Gerry Harvey is the Chief Executive of the FMSB.
+He was Group Head of Compliance for the ICAP Group from 2010 to 2015.
+Prior to ICAP he worked at a number of organisations including the Global Banking and Markets Division of RBS, Nikko Europe, LIFFE and NatWest Markets.
+He is a qualified Solicitor and worked at Cadwalader, Wickersham and Taft and Milbank, Tweed, Hadley and McCloy in London.
 A number of years ago, I was reviewing enforcement notices and law reports in order to find a definition of a particular market abuse technique - the wash trade.
 The sources cited different titles for this technique; wash trade, matched trade, wash sale, washing sale, matched order and others.
 However, what became apparent was that regardless of the descriptions, the conduct to which they related followed similar patterns.
 The patterns were not only the same, but they repeated over time.

 This led to a question - was this repeat pattern evident only for wash trades or did the techniques used to conduct other types of abusive practice also repeat?
 Reviewing some 180 UK cases, the first one recorded being in 1814, it became apparent that the techniques which these materials described were not unique in each instance.
 Rather, the same 25 techniques were evident in the source materials and these repeated over time.

-The FMSB has extended this work to review 390 cases in 26 jurisdictions which indicates that the same patterns were evident.
+FMSB has extended this work to review 390 cases in 26 jurisdictions which indicates that the same patterns were evident.

 This conclusion should not be surprising.
-The FEMR noted, in relation to recent misconduct cases, that one of the Review's most striking findings was that "... the underlying behaviours were remarkably similar in many cases and relatively straightforward to describe.
+The FEMR noted, in relation to recent misconduct cases, that one of the Review's most striking findings was that "...the underlying behaviours were remarkably similar in many cases and relatively straightforward to describe".

 The case history is fascinating in itself, but the objective of this exercise is not academic.
 It is entirely practical.
-Behavioural Cluster Analysis demonstrates that malpractice behaviours have been consistently similar over time, across asset classes and across jurisdictions.
+FMSB BCA demonstrates that malpractice behaviours have been consistently similar over time, across asset classes and across jurisdictions.
 There is always scope for new patterns to emerge, but the persistence of these clusters is striking.
 This means that there exists an identifiable and core group of underlying behaviours which are used to commit market misconduct.
 By identifying this universe of repeat abusive techniques, more effective pre-emptive responses to core misconduct behaviours become possible.